frictionlessdata/tableschema-java/README.md

 ## Usage
 - [Reading data](docs/table-reading.md) for various ways of reading data
 - [Creating a Schema](docs/creating-schemas.md) for ways of creating a Table Schema
+- [As part of Datapackages](https://github.com/frictionlessdata/datapackage-java) to distribute data sets as self-contained units

 ### Write a Table Into a File